Old Blenheim Bridge

 Old Blenheim Bridge was a wooden covered bridge that spanned Schoharie Creek in North Blenheim, New York, United States.
 With an open span of 210 ft, it had the second longest span of any surviving single-span covered bridge in the world.
 The 1862 Bridgeport Covered Bridge in Nevada County, California, currently undergoing repairs due to 1986 flooding (rebuild started in 2019) is longer overall at 233 ft but is argued to have a 208 ft clear span.
 The bridge, opened in 1855, was also one of the oldest of its type in the United States.
 It was destroyed by flooding resulting from Tropical Storm Irene in 2011.
 Rebuilding of the bridge commenced in 2017 and was completed in 2018.

 History

-Nicholas Montgomery Powers was brought in from Vermont to build the bridge by a group of local businessmen who formed the Blenheim Bridge Company for the purpose of constructing this bridge.
+A group of local businessmen formed the Blenheim Bridge Company to construct the bridge.
+Nicholas Montgomery Powers was brought in from Vermont to build it.
 The bridge opened in 1855, and remained in use for vehicles until 1932, when a steel truss bridge was constructed nearby.
-Since then, the bridge was maintained as a historic site open to pedestrians.
+Since then, the bridge was pedestrian only.
 It was declared a National Historic Landmark in 1964 and designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1983.

 On August 28, 2011, record flooding along the Schoharie Creek, due to Tropical Storm Irene, resulted in the bridge being washed away and completely destroyed.

 Longest bridge

+There is a great deal of conflicting information, and competing claims, about the Blenheim Bridge.